607011/ctSESAM-server/README.md

 domain | the name of the domain to be created/updated data   | the data to be stored in the field `data`.

-If the server finds an entry for the given domain, it updates the stored data with the contents of `data`.
+If the server finds an entry for the given domain (and user), it updates the stored data with the contents of `data`.
 If not, a new entry is created.

 ### Delete domain data